Understanding Ambivalence

 There's a cost to that.

-You have to feel like you're losing your soul.
+You start to feel like you're losing your soul.

 You're just an object.

-Then you're torn with huge emotions and you have no capacity to even talk about it.
+Right yeah and what makes it even more complicated is if your strategy and survival is the not express emotions then you're torn with huge emotions and you have no capacity to even talk about it Yeah.

 Now I'm getting depressed.